 At the end of year 2 you will have the opportunity to complete an industrial work placement, study abroad, or combined study and work abroad.
 This will add an additional year of study to your degree.

-Advanced biomedical sciences concept units I (20 credits) – Students can build subject specialist knowledge by choosing concept units they are most interested in studying further.
-This module builds on Year 1 and prepares students for Specialist Topic units in Year 3.
+Advanced Biomedical Sciences Concept Units I (20 credits) – You’ll build subject specialist knowledge by choosing concept units that most interest you.
+This module builds on Year 1 and prepares you for Specialist Topic units in Year 3.
 Units may include, for example, the cardio-respiratory systems, and the impact of physical activity on these, or advanced concepts in cellular and molecular neuroscience.

-Advanced biomedical sciences concept units II (20 credits) – Students can build their subject specialist knowledge further by choosing concept units they are most interested in studying further.
-This module builds on Year 1 and prepares students for Specialist Topic units in Year 3.
+Advanced Biomedical Sciences Concept Units II (20 credits) – You can build your subject specialist knowledge further by choosing concept units that most interest you.
+This module further builds on unit 1 and prepares students for Specialist Topic units in Year 3.
 Units may include, for example, the neuropharmacological basis of disease, tissue engineering or regenerative medicine.

 The focus of Year 3 of the Integrated Masters programme is to extend your understanding of key topics in the biomedical sciences right up to the very forefront of what is current in research.
 Using your knowledge gained during Levels 1 and 2 and your critical thinking and analytical skills, you will learn to interpret advanced research data, critically evaluate theories and make decisions about how to test new ideas.

 Our Integrated Masters MBiol programme shares the same year 1 and 2 studying with our BSc programme, providing a broad foundation knowledge and skills.
 In year 3, the theory and skills modules are the same as for the BSc programme.
 However, the Capstone Research Project is replaced by a critical review project and experimental proposal and plan, linked to and to prepare you for your extended research project in year 4.